jaevespinoza/memorize/README.md

 One of the main libraries that was used for state handling was [@reduxjs/toolkit](https://redux-toolkit.js.org/).
 This helped with handling the various parts of the application, such as the success and error count, as well as obtaining the images thanks to its `createApi` method.

+Lastly, for responsiveness, Bootstrap was used.
+The application was tested in the [Google Chrome Tool Window for Mobile Design](https://i.imgur.com/K2y5lST.png)

+## Accesibility

+To add accessibility, you can move through the cards with the tab key, and also reveal the focused card with either the Enter or Space key.

 Another library that was used for accessibility was i18n/react-i18n.
 It detects the browser's language and sets it to either English or Spanish.

-Lastly, for responsiveness, Bootstrap was used.
-The application was tested in the [Google Chrome Tool Window for Mobile Design](https://i.imgur.com/K2y5lST.png)

 ## Links